-- (A-7) A TWINGLE is a twin cylinder engine, two-stroke or four-stroke, with a common combustion chamber.
-Twingle total capacity will be rated as a single cylinder. - (A-8) The terms GP MOTORCYCLE and GP FRAME refer to motorcycles and components built for road-race-only purposes with ACTUAL history of being raced at world championship level, formerly 125, 250 and 500 GP, now Moto3, Moto2 and MotoGP.
-Examples include Honda RS125 and Yamaha TZ250 motorcycles, and Moto2 frames by the likes of Kalex and Suter. - (A-9) The Class Migration Chart below indicates the most common first step-up class, and is meant for reference only.
+- (A-7) The terms GP MOTORCYCLE and GP FRAME refer to motorcycles and components built for road-race-only purposes with ACTUAL history of being raced at world championship level, formerly 125, 250 and 500 GP, now Moto3, Moto2 and MotoGP.
+Examples include Honda RS125 and Yamaha TZ250 motorcycles, and Moto2 frames by the likes of Kalex and Suter. - (A-8) The Class Migration Chart below indicates the most common first step-up class, and is meant for reference only.
 Machines must meet class requirements described in Sections B, C, and D, which take precedence over the Migration Chart.
 Machines may not "step down" a class to race.